 What organizations are eligible for NYS PCMH Recognition?

-NYS PCMH Recognition is open to all primary care practices in New York state, although only physician-led practices can receive the free transformation assistance.
+NYS PCMH Recognition is open to all primary care practices in New York state.

 What is the process for earning NYS PCMH Recognition?

-A practice downloads the Standards and Guidelines document, which contains the requirements for the program, and works with a Transformation Assistance Contractor to begin applying the standards to the practice.
+A practice downloads the Standards and Guidelines document, which contains the requirements for the program.
 The entire recognition process is managed through NCQA’s Quality Performance Assessment Support System (Q-PASS), a user-friendly, online platform that allows practices to upload documentation, track progress and manage practice sites and clinicians.